aws/karpenter-provider-aws/README.md

 Karpenter is built for Kubernetes and can run in any Kubernetes cluster anywhere.

-This is an early stage, experimental project built by ❤️ and is available as a **developer preview**.
+This is an early stage, experimental project built with ❤️ and is available as a **developer preview**.
 We're excited you are here - jump in, let us know what you think.
 We welcome contributions.

 ## Getting Started
 We will learn about Karpenter's APIs, look at some sample configurations, and install Karpenter's Controller.